Simon Guttmann

-Wilhelm Simon Guttmann (15 November 1891, Vienna–13 January 1990, London) was a German writer, political commentator, and managing director of picture agencies and who inspired significant photographers including Robert Capa, Maria Eisner, Felix Mann and Kurt Hutton.
+Wilhelm Simon Guttmann (15 November 1891, Vienna–13 January 1990, London) was a German writer, political commentator, and managing director of picture agencies who inspired significant photographers including Robert Capa, Maria Eisner, Felix Mann and Kurt Hutton.

 Germany

 Simon Guttmann was active together with Walter Benjamin in the German Youth Movement, Die deutsche Jugendbewegung.
 He was friends with the painters of the German Expressionists of Die Brücke, especially with Ernst Ludwig Kirchner, was the founder of the literary magazine Neue Weltbühne and wrote some literary articles in early Expressionist magazines.

 From 1909 to 1912 Guttmann participated in Der Neue Club ('The New club') and the resulting Neopathetic Cabaret of the Berlin Expressionists scene, which was directed by Kurt Hiller and founded in 1909 near the Hackescher Markt.
 Guttmann accelerated a connection between the Brücke artists and this circle.

 In 1912, together with David Baumgardt, Erwin Loewenson, Jakob van Hoddis and Robert Jentzsch, he was one of the editors of the posthumous poems of Georg Heym, published in 1910 and introduced in The New club.
 Together with Franz Jung he published the appeal "Save Otto Gross!" in the Munich magazine Revolution in 1913 and took part in the campaign to free him.